jax-ml/jax/jax/experimental/jax2tf/README.md

     launch.
     Used in JAX from March 15, 2023 (cl/516885716).
 Starting with March 28th, 2023 we stopped using `dim_args_spec` (cl/520033493).
-    The support for this version was dropped on October 17th, 2023 (cl/573858283).
   * Version 5 adds support for `call_tf_graph`.
 This is currently used for some specialized use cases.
 Used in JAX from May 3rd, 2023 (cl/529106145).